Brewery Contreras

 Contrapils

 The oldest son of Marcel, Willy, graduated as a brewery engineer.
-He starts immediately in the brewery.
+He immediately starts in the brewery.
+Contrapils is been brewed for the first time.

 1982

-Willy Contreras
+Willy Contreras takes over

 2004